Medically reviewed by Mary Lucas, RN

 Most of the time, the tretinoin purge solves itself within a few weeks, leaving you with less acne and several months of consistent improvement to look forward to.

 If you’ve just started using tretinoin and you’re currently going through the purge, stick with it.
 It can take months for tretinoin to start working its magic, meaning that patience is very much rewarded.

 In the meantime, hold tight and use the tactics listed above to get through the adjustment period with as few downsides as possible.
 Over the long term, you’ll eventually start to notice a steady, consistent improvement in your skin as the weeks and months go by.

-As a safe, effective topical retinoid, tretinoin is one of the most widely used acne medications on the market.
+As a safe, effective topical retinoid, tretinoin is one of the most widely used acne treatments on the market.

 Our Tretinoin 101 guide and Complete Guide to Using Tretinoin for Acne answer all of the most common questions about using tretinoin to treat acne, from potential side effects to the basics of applying tretinoin to your skin.